Before writing my Valencia Travel Guide, and visiting the city, I didn’t know an awful lot about the place.

 Where to stay in Valencia

-Whether you are planning to stay in budget or more upscale accommodation, there are lots of cheap places to stay in Valencia.
+Whether you are planning to stay in budget or more upscale accommodation, there are lots of cheap hostels in Valencia.
 This can actually make the process of choosing where to stay daunting, just because of the choice you have!

-I stayed in the River Hostel when I was travelling Valencia.
+I stayed in the River Hostel during my trip to Valencia.
 I thought it was a cool little hostel.
 There was a bar downstairs, a big social area, and the rooms were very spacious.
 It was very easy to meet people.
 They also had a few great activities as well, such as a free walking tour!

 It was also reasonably cheap, which is always a bonus.
 I paid €8.90 a night for a bed in an 8 person dorm, which I thought was very good.